 Cluster headaches occur cyclically.
 A bout of regular attacks, known as a cluster period, can last a few days, weeks, or months.
 During remission periods, a person has no headaches.

 Keep reading to learn more about cluster headaches, including the symptoms, causes, and treatment methods.

 Here are some key points about cluster headaches.
-More detail is in the main article.

 - In northern countries, they are more common during the fall.

 - They affect around 1 in 1,000 people and are more common in men than women.

 - A cluster headache often appears suddenly, lasts around 1 hour, then disappears.

 - During a cluster period, headaches happen frequently.
 During remission, there is no pain.

 Symptoms of cluster headaches include intense pain that starts rapidly and usually without warning.
 The pain is continuous rather than throbbing.
 It may cause a stabbing, sharp, or burning sensation.

 The pain typically starts around the eye and may radiate to other parts of the head, including the face, neck, and shoulders.
 Pain may be present in a temple or a cheek.
 It remains on one side of the head.